AlgebraicJulia/Catlab.jl/docs/src/devdocs/style.md

 ### Julia values

 Modules and types should always be UpperCamelCase.
 Functions should always be lower\_snake\_case, and ideally single words.
 Constants should be lower\_snake\_case, or occasionally `SCREAMING_SNAKE_CASE` (judgement should be exercised about use of `SCREAMING_SNAKE_CASE`).
 Fields of structs should be lower\_snake\_case, or ideally lowercase single words.

-Arguments to functions should ideally be single-letter.
+Arguments to functions should have short names, often just single letters.
 If your function is so specific that the arguments need to be described with long argument names, consider generalizing your function.
 If arguments need to be longer, then lower\_snake\_case should be used.
-Additionally, you can use types and comments to document what a variable is for instead of making the names long, i.e.
+Additionally, you can use types and comments to document what a variable is for instead of making the names long.
+Some examples:

 ```julia
 f(a_natural_number) # BAD